 Disclaimer

 The preceding material does not constitute medical advice.
-This information is for information purposes only and is not intended to be a substitute for professional medical advice, diagnosis, cure or treatment.
-Always seek advice from your medical doctor.
+This information is for information purposes only and is not intended to be a substitute for professional medical advice, diagnosis, cure, or treatment.